arv-anshul/arv-anshul.github.io/docs/blog/posts/2024/bash-tips.md

 ---
 date: 2024-04-07
-authors:
+authors: [arv-anshul]
-  - arv-anshul
-categories:
+categories: [bash, tips]
-  - bash
-  - tips
+title: Bash Tips
 description: Some terminal or bash tricks you may find useful for your workflow.
-title: Bash Tips
 slug: bash-tips
 icon: material/tooltip-plus
 ---